bytejoy/at-bytejoy/README.md

 ## Workflow and Process

+#### Update: We're working on our own project management tool.
+It's still early but check back soon for more details!

 We use Trello to keep track of our projects.
 We generally spin up a new Trello board for each new project.
 We also have general boards for onboarding, team coordination, etc. You should have received invites to the appropriate boards.

 Most people run Trello as a macOS application using [trello-macos-install](https://github.com/bytejoyhq/trello-macos-install).